awans/awans-org/content/page/about.md

 I live in San Francisco.
 I try to enjoy the beautiful nature all around the Bay Area, whether hiking, on my bike, or just keeping my eyes open.
 I make [music](https://soundcloud.com/awans), and sometimes share it online.

-I run a Bay Area based [men's group](/mens-group/).
+I facilitate a Bay Area [men's group](/mens-group/).
 I'm an advocate for a strong sense of ethics at technology companies, as well as making them accessible and welcoming to as many people as possible.

 This domain is named after _monstera deliciosa_, a beautiful house plant.